mkolodii/Portfolio/README.md

 2) A graphic design showcasing 4 entry level motorcycles with accessibility data.
 An additional 2 page rationale report is attached.

-3) A step-by-step tutorial instructing a user how to use Cricut products in order to design and press a T-shirt.
+3) A step-by-step tutorial instructing a youth leader how to use Cricut products in order to design and press a T-shirt.

 4) A tutorial instructing users how to change a string on an acoustic bass guitar.